 Introduction

-Rapeseed-mustard, a key oilseed crop in India, faces significant yield losses due to insect pests, particularly the mustard aphid (Lipaphis erysimi).
+Rapeseed-mustard, a key oilseed crop in India, faces significant yield losses due to insect pests, particularly the mustard aphid (Lipaphis erysimi) (Kalt.)
+(Hemiptera: Aphididae).
 Mustard plays a crucial role in India's agricultural economy, contributing significantly to the oilseed sector.
 In 2017-18, rapeseed-mustard covered an estimated 36.68 million hectares globally, producing 72.42 million tonnes with a yield of 1974 kg/ha (ICAR-DRMR, 2018).
 As the third most important oilseed crop worldwide, mustard accounts for about 28.6% of India's total oilseed production and ranks second in its oilseed economy, just after groundnut, with a 27.8% share (USDA, 2018).
 Key mustard-producing states in India include Rajasthan, Uttar Pradesh, and Madhya Pradesh, among others.

-However, mustard crops are vulnerable to the mustard aphid, Lipaphis erysimi, a highly prolific pest that feeds on cruciferous plants.
+However, mustard crops are vulnerable to the mustard aphid, L. erysimi, a highly prolific pest that feeds on cruciferous plants.
 This aphid species causes significant yield losses, with reductions ranging from 35% to 90% depending on the season (Biswas and Das, 2000; Rohilla et al., 2004).
 In Brassica campestris L., aphid damage can lead to a 66% to 99% reduction in yield, while in Brassica juncea L., the losses range from 27% to 28% (Bakhetia, 1979).
 Additionally, the oil content of mustard crops may decrease by 15% due to aphid infestation (Verma and Singh, 1987).
 Given the severity of these losses, chemical control measures are recommended to mitigate yield reductions.
 Aphids remain one of the most destructive pests for Brassicaceae crops worldwide, often leading to substantial yield losses (Shylesha et al., 2006; Thakur et al., 2009).
-The mustard aphid, Lipaphis erysimi (Hemiptera: Aphididae), is the predominant pest affecting rapeseed and mustard crops, with yield losses ranging from 35% to 73% and a reduction in oil content by 5% to 6% (Shylesha et al., 2006).
+The mustard aphid, L. erysimi , is the predominant pest affecting rapeseed and mustard crops, with yield losses ranging from 35% to 73% and a reduction in oil content by 5% to 6% (Shylesha et al., 2006).
 Rapeseed-mustard crops are particularly vulnerable to insect pests and diseases, with aphid infestations potentially causing yield losses as high as 97% (Yadava and Singh, 1999).

 Materials and methods